YuvanMichaelVivenzi/dotfiles/README.md

 # Installation
 * Install regular ml4w from https://github.com/mylinuxforwork/dotfiles
 * Have a terminal ready
-* Copy and paste "hypr" and "waybar" folders.
+* Copy and paste "hypr" and "waybar" folders from this repo into their respective locations. *Beware of breaking symlinks!
 * Make all scripts executable
-* Reboot
+* Reboot!

 # Stay tuned for more improvements!